-It might be a bit long in the tooth, but the Ricoh GR II still has plenty to satisfy the photography enthusiast – and it really is a compact for the connoisseur.
+It might be a bit long in the tooth, but the Ricoh GR II still has plenty to satisfy the photography enthusiast and although there is a 24-megapixel Ricoh GR III waiting in the wings, it's still only in the development phase.
+Meanwhile, the GR II has lots of appeal for enthusiasts.
 There's little in the way of extraneous attention-grabbing features to plump out its specifications sheet; instead, what you get with the GR II is a camera that gets the basics right, including a large 16MP APS-C sensor, Raw shooting, a fixed 28mm (equivalent) f/2.8 lens that’s remarkably sharp, and a body that features magnesium alloy for light weight and strength.
 The GR II does pack one modern convenience in the shape of Wi-Fi, which allows for remote camera control and image transfer via a smartphone.
 The camera’s a great choice for street photography and landscapes, but its wide-angle lens means that it’s a poor option for close-up portraits, sport and wildlife.
 That said, spend a bit of time with the GR II and you’ll appreciate the unfussy, focused way it goes about its business.

 It isn't hard to see why this model made our list of the best compact cameras.
 When it comes to high-end features, few premium compacts can match the Sony Cyber-shot RX100 V. In fact, it even makes some mirrorless cameras and DSLRs look positively sluggish.
 This is a camera that can shoot full-resolution bursts of images at 24fps, with continuous AF and auto exposure maintained throughout.
 The camera also boasts a generous 315 phase-detect AF points and can record 4K footage that's down-sampled from 5.5K resolution for sharper results.
 There are a few odd omissions for a camera of this calibre – a touchscreen, for example – and the lack of a decent hand grip is disappointing.
 Also, its 2.9x optical zoom feels a bit out of proportion with its action-stopping, sports-friendly burst rate, and it’s perhaps not as easy to get to the manual controls as some of its rivals.
 But – and it’s a big but – the sophistication of its specs sheet is undeniable.
 If you want one of the most advanced compact cameras on the market, go for the RX100 V. And if your budget doesn't stretch, the previous RX100 IV is an excellent alternative.